 Mother Strugglers

-We check out the history of your relationship to mother figures, and seek to understand them more deeply.
+We check out the history of your relationship to attachment figures, and seek to understand them more deeply.

 We examine the pressures you're under in your family role, and find ways of sustaining, if not growing, through this life moment.